How you tackle your debts may make a big difference to what you pay in the long run.

 7. Shop around for a better deal

-High interest rates and added fees can really impact what you pay back on top of the principal amount.
-So, if you’ve got a loan or credit card, you could save money just by using comparison sites to shop around, and see if another provider can offer you lower interest rates and fees, or more suitable repayment conditions.
+High interest rates and added fees can really affect how much you pay back on top of the principal amount (the base amount you owe).
+If you have a loan or credit card, you could save money just by using comparison sites to shop around, and see if another provider can offer you lower interest rates and fees, or more suitable repayment conditions.

 8. Have a contingency plan